About Kashmir Great Lake Trek

 Needless to say, a trek in the land known as “Paradise on Earth” is a heavenly experience.
 This challenging 75 km long trek is worth every bit of effort.

 The pristine turquoise waters with bits of ice floating on the surface are surrounded by ice-capped mountains.
-With lush green meadows, tall trees, and colourful wildflowers all around, the view is as pretty as a painting.
+With lush green meadows, tall trees, and colorful wildflowers all around, the view is as pretty as a painting.

 This trek is full of ascents and descents and includes routes through several mountain passes.
 The highest of which is the Gadsar Pass, at an altitude of almost 13700 feet above sea level.